on orders of $85 or more

 Black, George F., The Surnames of Scotland Their Origin, Meaning and History.
 New York: New York Public Library, 1946.
 Print.
 (ISBN 0-87104-172-3) Black continues "Gate is common element in place names on both sides of the Border."

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Gate, Gates and others.

-Gates Settlers in the United States in the 17th Century
+Gates Settlers in United States in the 17th Century

-- Thos Gates, who landed in Virginia in 1609
+- Thomas Gates, who landed in Virginia in 1609

 - Sir Thomas Gates, who arrived in Bermuda in 1609